Welcome

 Asteroids are the easiest to do!
 First remove the inertia

-system, as that will now be handled by the physics engine.
+component, as that will now be handled by the physics engine.

 When spawning an asteroid, we'll need to add the following components: